 A beginning, middle and end

-However our work together is organised (short-term, fixed duration, open-ended) it all starts with a first contact, then moves to a first meeting, then to a block of meetings with regular reviews and then to a last meeting.
+Whether our work together is short-term, of fixed duration or open-ended - it all starts with a first contact, then moves to a first meeting, then to a block of meetings with regular reviews and then to a last meeting.

 What is the next step?